-Paul began his career as a freelance illustrator working in the advertising and publishing industry in the UK, creating artwork for novels by best selling authors such as Ben Elton, Wilbur Smith and Tim Powers.
+Paul studied Technical Illustration at the Arts University, Bournemouth, then began his career as a freelance illustrator working in the advertising and publishing industry in the UK, repped by Folio Artists and creating artwork for novels by best selling authors such as Ben Elton, Wilbur Smith and Tim Powers.

-In 2000 he completed a Masters Degree in Computer Animation at Bournemouth University and landed his first job in the film industry at Weta Digital working on the visual effects for Peter Jackson’s The Lord of the Rings trilogy.
-He has since worked in San Francisco, London and New Zealand on films such as Constantine, Sin City, The Chronicles of Narnia and recently Pride, Kingsman: The Secret Service, and Legend.
+In 2000 he completed a Masters Degree in Computer Animation at Bournemouth University and landed his first job in the film industry at Weta Digital in Wellington, New Zealand working on the visual effects for Peter Jackson’s The Lord of the Rings trilogy.
+He has since worked in San Francisco, London and back in New Zealand on films such as Constantine, Sin City, The Chronicles of Narnia and recently Captain America: Civil War, and Fantastic Beasts And Where To Find Them.
+He has taught as a guest lecturer and speaker at Bournemouth University and the Arts University Bournemouth, and acts as mentor to teams competing in the BFX Festival competition.

 As a filmmaker Paul’s multi-award winning short films have screened at almost every major genre film festival worldwide.
 His first short film Night of the Hell Hamsters, a cautionary and bloody black comedy about the dangers of mixing the occult with small furry family pets, opened on the festival circuit in 2006 to rave reviews.
 The film has played at over 50 film festivals around the world, is now listed on several cult film databases and is still requested by festival programmers 10 years on.

 His second film, Eel Girl, is provocative science-fiction/horror short, featuring special makeup effects by Weta Workshop.
 Eel Girl won 17 awards and 7 nominations, including the Grand Prix at the Court Metrange Film Festival, France, 2nd place in the Best Short Film Award at the 2008 Rushes Soho Shorts.